korcsmarosgroup/organoid_regulatory_networks/README.md

 #### Code
 The code is found in the directory *Rewiring_pathway_analysis/*.

-## Analysis of Crohn's disease associated genes
+## Analysis of Crohn's disease and Ulcerative Colitis associated genes

-This stage gets the number of Crohn's associated genes present in the DEG lists, the regulatory networks and the regulator-marker networks.
+This stage gets the number of Crohn's / UC associated genes present in the DEG lists, the regulatory networks and the regulator-marker networks.
 It requires the output from the stages **Generating regulatory networks** and **Filtering networks for markers and their regulators**.
 I then calculates the hypergeometric significance statistic to determine the significance of the enrichment of Crohn's genes in the regulatory networks.

-The Crohn's associated genes are taken from the papers Jostins et al., 2012 and Farh et al., 2015.
+The Crohn's / UC associated genes are taken from the papers Jostins et al., 2012 and Farh et al., 2015.

 #### Output
-The script outputs tab delimited text files listing the Crohn's genes identified in the DEG lists/networks.
+The script outputs tab delimited text files listing the Crohn's / UC genes identified in the DEG lists/networks.
 It prints the results of the hypergeometric significance test.

 #### Code
-The code is found in the directory *crohns_genes_overlap/*.
+The code is found in the directory *Crohns_uc_genes_overlap/*.

 ## Dependencies